For BOOKING please contact firstname.lastname@example.org

 Existentialism at the Work Place

 The existential conditions of life is the foundation on which all else in existence rests.
-Naturally, then, they also have an effect on how we conduct ourselves at the work place.
+Naturally then, they also have a decisive effect on how we conduct ourselves at the work place.

 This is easy to recognise when we consider man’s pursuit of meaning that is a powerful work place motivator.
-The terror of death, however, plays out at the work place with even more might.
-It can unleash enormous energy resources but can also lead to workaholism, a futile quest for perfection or reluctance towards change.
-Similarly, the terror of personal freedom or loneliness can result in strained working relations where both management and employees unwittingly cripple what could be much more fruitful and liberating working relationships.
+The terror of death, however, plays out at the work place with just as much might.
+It can unleash enormous energy but also lead to workaholism, a futile quest for perfection or unreflected reluctance towards change.
+Similarly, the terror of personal freedom or isolation can result in strained working relations where management and employees unwittingly cripple what could be fruitful and liberating working relationships.